Gelsleichter/micro_theme_vibrant_ink/Readme.md

 -- Adding custom color schemes

-- Create the file into the colorschemes folder, it can be called "vibrantink.micro"
+- Create the file into the colorscheme folder, it can be called "vibrantink.micro"

 mkdir -p ~/.config/micro/colorschemes